pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 joss:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "You don't have to chose between pyOpenSci and JOSS.
-We have a collaboration with JOSS where you can submit your package to us for review.
-If your package is accepted and if it is in scope for JOSS, it will then be fast tracked through JOSS' review process; they will only review your paper.md file.
-Consider this a win-win!
+    excerpt: "Our collaboration with JOSS means that you don't have to chose between pyOpenSci and JOSS.
+Submit your package to pyOS for review, and if your package is accepted and in scope for JOSS, it will be fast-tracked through JOSS' review process; they will only review your `paper.md` file.
+It's a win-win!"
 More here - maybe a pyos<> joss logo?? "
     title: "maybe a pyos<> joss logo??Get published with JOSS through a pyOpenSci review"
 toc: false